Skip to content

 1. Actions menu: open a campaign, select the three-dot menu, then New version.

-2. After completing a campaign: choose Refine this idea in the completion dialog.
-(Choosing Create new idea starts a fresh, unrelated campaign instead.)
+2. After completing a campaign: choose New version in the completion dialog.

 3. Campaign table: open the actions menu on any row and select New version.